search

 What is the pre-market?

 "Pre-market" refers to after-hours trading that takes place before the regular trading hours of the U.S. stock market.
-Since trading occurs when the U.S. stock market is closed, trading volume is typically lower than during regular trading hours, and volatility may be higher.
+Since trading occurs when the U.S. stock market is closed, trading volume may be lower and volatility may be higher compared to regular trading hours.

 Trading Hours for Exness Stock Index CFDs